ying-teaching/python-book/Ch01-introduction-programming/introduction.md

 What might happen if a program has an error

 - Syntactic error: This is a "Good" error because compiler/interpreter refuse to run the code.
 The program fails fast.
-- Semantic error: this is "Bad" error with bad consequnces:
+- Semantic error: this is "Bad" error with bad consequences:
   - The program crashes
   - The program runs forever
-  - The program appears nomral but might give wrong results.
+  - The program appears normal but might give wrong results.
 This might cause big damages.

 ### Elements of a Program